 Satoimo are known as taro or coco yams.
 They are often simmered as nimono dishes in Japanese cooking.

-- 16 to 20 small satoimo (taro roots), washed and peeled
+16 to 20 small taro roots (satoimo), washed and peeled

 Put satoimo in a large pan and pour water enough to cover satoimo.